 Good credit doesn’t only increase your chances of approval for a credit card.
-It can also position you for approval on a high credit line and competitive APR on purchases and balance transfers, helping you to save on unnecessary interest — even after an intro APR expires.
+It can also position you for a high credit line and competitive APR on purchases and balance transfers, helping you to save on interest — even after an intro APR expires.